 I’ve also always been a bit of a ‘what if all of human society collapses tomorrow?’ nervous, paranoid kind of oddball, so I feel most comfortable when I’m sitting on a hefty stockpile of food.
 I would be more apologetic about this strange character flaw if (a) I didn’t live in earthquake, tsunami, Mega Typhoon-prone Japan, and (b) people hadn’t been stockpiling and panic buying for the last month or so due to a global pandemic.

 On a side note: don’t come trying to steal my food and toilet paper stockpile.
-I have an huge, aggressive doberman with very sharp teeth that’s just out of shot in every single one of these photos.
+I have an huge, aggressive Doberman with very sharp teeth that’s just out of shot of all these photos.